rubastricks/portfolio-2/README.md

 # Personal Portfolio 🖼️

-[Here](https://rubasalisson.com/) is my personal Portfolio to show off my projects as a Web Dev 💻
+[Here](https://rubasalisson.com/) is my personal Portfolio to show off my projects as a Software Engineer 💻

 ## Features 🤓